ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 It's important to avoid documenting process steps; this part of the process is not about capturing an implementation.
 Instead, focus on documenting the events.
 The timeline will represent the high level process as a sequential flow of events.

 *  **Step 1: Domain events discovery:**
 You begin by writing the domain events in orange sticky note using verbs in past tense.
 Describe **What's happened**.
-At first just "storm" the events by having each domain expert generate their individual lists of domain events; you may not need to iniitally place them on the ordered timeline.
+At first just "storm" the events by having each domain expert generate their individual lists of domain events; you may not need to iniitally place them on the ordered timeline as they write them.
 The events must be worded in a way that is relevant to the domain experts.
 You are explaining what happens in business terms, not what happens inside the implementation of the system.

 You don't need to describe all the events in your domain, but it is important to cover the process you are interested in exploring from end to end.
 Thus, you need to make sure to identify the start and end events and place them on the timeline at the beginning and end of the wall covered with paper.
 The other events identified need to be placed between these two endpoints in the closest approximation that the team can agree to a sequential order.
 There will be overlaps at this point - don't worry about that; we'll address this later.

 * **Step 2: Tell the story:**
  In this step, you retell the story by talking about how to relate events to particular personas.
-Act this out by taking on the perspective on a persona in the domain (such as a "manufacturer" who wants to ship a widget to a customer) and asking which events follow which other events.
+A member of the team (often the facilitator, but others can do this as well) will act this out by taking on the perspective on a persona in the domain (such as a "manufacturer" who wants to ship a widget to a customer) and asking which events follow which other events.
 Start at the beginning of that persona's interaction and ask "what happens next?"
-Pick up and rearrange the events the team has stormed as this happens.
+Pick up and rearrange the events the team has stormed as this happens as you discover events that are duplicates (take those off the board) or that are in the wrong order (move them into the right order).

- * Add questions when some parts are unclear
- * Document assumptions
- * Rephrase each event description with past tense if needed
+The key here is to add questions or comments (using the red stickies) when some parts are unclear.
+This is an indication that the team needs to follow up and make clarifications at a later point.
+Likewise you want to use this time to document assumptions on the definition stickies.
+This is also a good time to rephrase events as you proceed through the story.
+Sometimes you will need to rephrase an each event description in past tense, or adjust the terms used if needed.

- * Focus on the mainline "happy" path avoing getting bogged down in details of exceptions and error handling
+In this step you want to focus on the mainline "happy" end-to-end path in order to avoid getting bogged down in details of exceptions and error handling.
+That can be added later.

- * Add pivotal events
- * Add swim lanes
+ * **Step 3: Find the Boundaries: **
+ The next step of this part of the process is to find the boundaries of your system by looking at the events.
+There are two types of boundaries we have seen emerge; first are time boundaries.
+Often there are specific key "pivotal events" that indicate a change from one aspect of a system to another.
+Often this happens at some sort of hand-off from one persona to another, but it can also happen at a change of geographical, legal or other type of boundary.
+What you will often see is that the terms used on the event stickies changes at these boundaries.
+This is an indication that you are seeing a "bounded context" in Domain Driven Design terms.
+Highlight pivotal events by putting up blue painters tape vertically behind the event.

+ The second type of boundary you may find is a subject boundary.
+In this case, you often have multiple simultaneous series of events that only come together at a later time.
+In this case your indication is also that you see the same terms being used in the event descriptions for a particular series of events, or those events can be "read" from the point of view of a different persona when you are replaying them.
+You can delineate these different sets of simultaneous event streams by blue painters tape applied horizontally, dividing the board into different swim lanes.

-Below is an example of ordered domain events with pivotal event and swim lanes.
-This example comes from the Container Shipping example of an event Storming session and is discussed in more detail in [Container Shipment Analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/analysis/readme.md) .
+Below we show an example of a set of ordered domain events with pivotal events and subject swim lanes indicated.
+This example comes an example of applying Event Storming to the domain of Container Shipping and is discussed in more detail in [Container Shipment Analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/analysis/readme.md) .

  ![](evt-timeline.png)